AlgoMaster Logo

 We need to find two distinct positions in the array whose values sum to the target.
 The problem guarantees exactly one solution exists, so we don't need to worry about multiple matches or no matches.

-The critical detail that shapes our approach: we need to return indices, not the values themselves.
-This means any approach that loses track of original positions (like sorting the raw array without remembering where each element came from) will need extra bookkeeping.
-The simplest way to think about it is this: for each element nums[i], we need to find whether target - nums[i] exists somewhere else in the array, and if so, where.
+The detail that shapes our approach: we need to return indices, not the values themselves.
+Any approach that loses track of original positions, like sorting the raw array without remembering where each element came from, needs extra bookkeeping.
+So the core question for each element nums[i] is whether target - nums[i] exists somewhere else in the array, and if so, at which index.

 Key Constraints:

 • Only one valid answer exists → We can return as soon as we find the pair.
-No need to handle duplicates in the answer or check for multiple solutions.
+There is no need to handle duplicate answers or keep searching after a match.

 Approach 1: Brute Force